Is a Rabbit the Right Pet for You?

 What's your budget?

-The initial adoption fee for a rabbit may small, but a rabbit's care costs can quickly add up.
-In addition to veterinary costs, including sterilization and emergencies, these are some of the start-up items that new rabbit owners will need to purchase:
+The initial adoption fee for a rabbit may be small, but a rabbit's care costs can add up.
+In addition to veterinary costs, these are some of the start-up items that new rabbit owners will need to purchase:

 - Large cage or habitat (or supplies to build your own)